Engee documentation

 chirp 2

-For information on how to set the frequency values, see Setting the values of the instantaneous frequency changes.
+For information on how to set frequency values, see Setting the values of the instantaneous frequency changes.

 Setting the values of the instantaneous frequency changes